abhimnc/abhishek-yadnesh-bro/backend/video_generator_api/backend_documentation.md

-# Backend Documentation - Phase 1: Core Setup & User Authentication
+# Backend Documentation - Phase 1 & 2: Core Setup, Auth, & Basic Video Tasks

-This document details the backend implementation for Phase 1 of the FastAPI Video Generation Platform.
-Phase 1 focuses on establishing the core project structure, setting up user authentication (including email/password and Google OAuth2), defining initial database models, and integrating a basic Celery setup.
+This document details the backend implementation for Phase 1 and Phase 2 of the FastAPI Video Generation Platform.
+*   **Phase 1**: Focused on establishing the core project structure, setting up user authentication (including email/password and Google OAuth2), defining initial database models (`User`, `OAuthAccount`, `Plan`), and integrating a basic Celery setup.
+*   **Phase 2**: Added models for video generation tracking (`VideoGenerationTask`, `GeneratedVideo`, `GeneratedVideoAsset`), user usage (`UserVideoUsage`), implemented API endpoints for submitting video tasks and checking their status, created a dummy Celery task for simulation, and added a basic usage limit service.

 ## Table of Contents